Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Foundation Models Making Decisions

 \subsection{Autonomous Driving}

-For the autonomous vehicle domain, researchers have formulated the use of language foundation models as a fine-tuning and prompt engineering problem.
+For the autonomous vehicle domain, researchers have formulated the use of language foundation models as a fine-tuning and prompt engineering problem~\cite{wen2023road, wen2024dilu}.
 An external sub-system is usually designed with (1) a perception module to process signals from raw sensors, (2) a memory bank of prior important experiences and its corresponding similarity function to find alike scenarios, and (3) a prompt generator to convert current sensor data and relevant memories into natural language that can be input to the foundation model.
 Currently, works either fine-tune LLMs with a few examples, or directly apply the model in a zero-shot manner, on a QA task with driving related questions.
 By framing the task in a QA form, researchers have been able to provide context to the L(V)LM to probe for high-level natural language decisions~\cite{wen2023road, wen2024dilu}, path planning~\cite{mao2023language, sima2023drivelm}, vehicle tracking and trajectory prediction~\cite{wu2023language, keysan2023can}, descriptions of the surroundings of the vehicle~\cite{chen2023driving, xu2024drivegpt4}, and low-level control~\cite{liu2023mtd}.
+Figure~\ref{fig:hall_example} is an example of how a foundation model may be used in an autonomous driving setting, with possible hallucinations in deployment.